AAA Scholarship Foundation

 October 26, 2022 by admin

-Are you trying to decide whether an AAA Tax Credit Scholarship or Education Savings Account is the best k-12 education funding solution for your family?
+Are you trying to decide whether an AAA Tax Credit Scholarship or Arizona Education Savings Account is the best k-12 education funding solution for your family?
 Here are 10 things to consider before making a decision:

 1. What is the funding source of each Program?